-As I explained last week, the Jasper Sweater/Dress comes in both B-cup and C-cup, depending on the size you choose.
-Because the fit through the bust is not as loose as with other sweaters, it’s very well possible that you’d still need to do a Full Bust Adjustment (FBA).
+The Jasper Sweater/Dress V.2.0 comes in both B/C-cup and C/D-cup, depending on the size you choose.
+If you have a previous version, the two size sets come in a B and a C cup.
+Even though it is a sweater, it is semi-fitted through the princess seams and it’s possible that you need to do a Full Bust Adjustment (FBA).
 I’m going to show you how to do this on the Jasper in two posts.
 First we’ll look at how to determine if you need an FBA and by how much.
 I’ll also show how to do a minimal FBA if you only need 1″ (2,5 cm) or less extra room.
 In this post we show how to do a proper FBA on the Jasper.

 When do you need an FBA

 To determine if you need a full bust adjustment, you need two measurements: bust and high bust.
-This article on the By Hand London blog shows how to take those measurements.
+This article shows how to take those measurements.
 If the difference between these measurements is 1 3/4″ (4,5 cm) or less, you have a B-cup.
-That’s what most patterns are drafted for.
 If the difference is between 1 3/4″ and 3 1/4″ (4.5 and 8 cm), you have a C cup.
 So if you do and you’re also in the 6-10 size range of the Jasper, you’re good to go.
 If the difference is bigger than that, you need an FBA.

 Start by choosing your pattern size not by bust, but by high bust measurement.
 If you would take the normal bust measurement, you’d end up with a pattern that fits in the bust, but is too big in the shoulders, sleeves and neckline.
 So by going with the high bust measurement you ensure that it will fit in those areas, and you’ll adjust the bust.